MalasadaTech/masq-monitor/README.md

 # Masquerade Monitor

-A Python application to help automate monitoring for website masquerades using urlscan.io.
+A Python application to help automate monitoring for website masquerades using urlscan.io and other search platforms.

 ## Overview

 Masquerade Monitor can help you track potential phishing campaigns (or other campaigns) by searching for websites mimicking legitimate brands.
-The tool queries urlscan.io for new scans that match your monitoring criteria, saving the results as HTML reports with thumbnail previews.
+The tool queries search platforms like urlscan.io for new scans that match your monitoring criteria, saving the results as HTML reports with thumbnail previews.

 The basic idea:
 It takes a list of monitoring pivots, and performs API calls to check if there is anything new since the last check.

-It currently supports urlscan.io requests with plans to expand to other sources in the future. urlscan.io is used because they allow free API searches that should suffice for basic monitoring.
+It currently supports urlscan.io requests with plans to expand to other sources (including Silent Push API) in the future. urlscan.io is used because they allow free API searches that should suffice for basic monitoring.

 ## Features

-- Queries urlscan.io for potential masquerade websites (BYO-Queries)
+- Queries search platforms for potential masquerade websites (BYO-Queries)
+- Multiple platform support (urlscan.io, with Silent Push API coming soon)
 - Saves screenshots of detected sites
 - Generates standalone HTML reports with embedded screenshots
 - Includes query metadata (reference, notes, frequency, priority, tags) in reports